 Добро пожаловать на специальный веб-сайт Консульского департамента Министерства иностранных дел Российской Федерации

-Welcome to the official website of the Consular Department of the Ministry of Foreign Affairs of the Russian Federation.
+Welcome to the special-purpose website of the Consular Department of the Ministry of Foreign Affairs of the Russian Federation for obtaining e-visas.
 Here you can apply for an e-visa to enter the Far Eastern Federal District, Kaliningrad Oblast, Saint‑Petersburg and Leningrad Oblast.

 Please read the following information carefully before you begin to fill in an e-visa application form.

 - An e-visa is only issued for visits to one of the following three regions of the Russian Federation: the Far-Eastern Federal District, or Kaliningrad Oblast, or Saint-Petersburg and Leningrad Oblast.
 An e-visa issued for a visit to one of the three above-listed regions is not valid for visits to other regions of the Russian Federation.

 - An e-visa is free.
 Invitations, hotel booking confirmations or any other documents that confirm the purpose of your journey to the Russian Federation are not required for an e-visa.
 The time period for issuing an e-visa is no longer than 4 calendar days from the date of submission of the complete application.

 E-visa can be used for entering and leaving the Russian Federation at the following checkpoints at the national border of the Russian Federation in the Far Eastern Federal District, Kaliningrad Oblast, Saint-Petersburg and Leningrad Oblast:

 An e-visa for the selected entity of the Russian Federation is only valid for entering and leaving the Russian Federation at the following national border checkpoints: